nojronatron/nojronatron.github.io/continuing-education/github-copilot.md

 [Self-guided Codespaces walkthroughs](https://github.com/skills/code-with-codespaces).

-## Copilot
+## What Can Copilot Do

-- Write, Test, Explain code, and get answers.
+- Write, Test, Explain code, and get answers to questions.
 - There is a free-trial link to get started.
 - Supported in Visual Studio, Neovim, VS Code, and JetBrains IDEs.